Explore Telkom Group’s Journey Toward Sustainability.

 Through reuse and recycling, Telkom Group reduces cable waste and extends material life.

-Turning all scrap into reusable cables would push reuse to ~78,602 kg, or about 36% of the total—more than double today’s share.
+Turning all scrap into reuse would lift reused cable to ~120,100 kg — about 53% of the total, double today’s reuse share. ♻️

-Tracking annual training hours across the Telkom Group (2022–2024), showing our commitment to equal learning opportunities for all employees.
+Tracking annual training hours across the Telkom Group (2022–2025; 2025 figures are year-to-date), showing our commitment to equal learning opportunities.

 Telkom Group continues to invest in employee growth, with men and women receiving hundreds of hours of training annually.
 The upward trend highlights our commitment to equal access, skill development, and future-ready talent across all subsidiaries.